Parklife (song): Music video

-The song's music video (directed by Pedro Romhanyi) filmed next to The Pilot pub on the Greenwich Peninsula features Phil Daniels as a smarmy double glazing salesman (a homage to Tin Men), with Albarn as his assistant.
+The song's music video was directed by Pedro Romhanyi and produced by Steven Elliott for Oil Factory.
+It was released on 22 August 1994 and filmed next to The Pilot pub on the Greenwich Peninsula.
+The video features Phil Daniels as a smarmy double glazing salesman (a homage to Tin Men), with Damon Albarn as his assistant, driving around in a 1970s Ford Granada Mk1 Coupe.
 Other band members appear as various characters from the song, including Dave Rowntree and Alex James as a couple, with the latter in drag.
 At one point, Albarn is impressed to see a man (Graham Coxon) carrying a placard reading "Modern Life Is Rubbish", the title of Blur's previous album; on the reverse is written "End of a Century", the title of their subsequent single from Parklife.

-The car used by Daniels and Albarn is a bronze-coloured Ford Granada Coupe Mk1.
-In the video, the Granada pulls up next to an Audi Cabriolet convertible and Daniels says "It's got nothing to do with your 'Vorsprung durch Technik' yer know".
-The driver, played by Alex James, grimaces back at him.
-Both cars then pull away at speed to reveal 'Parklife' written on the tarmac.
+"Parklife" was later made available on Blur's official YouTube in 2015, restored in full colour 4K, having generated more than 18 million views as of early 2025.

 The video was featured in the 1995 episode "Lightning Strikes" (episode 21 of Season 5) of Beavis and Butt-Head.
 The characters stated Daniels bore a resemblance to Family Feud host Richard Dawson.